seancdavis/seancdavis-com/www/src/posts/2022-07-22-react-vs-vue.md

 Both frameworks are clearly fantastic for any advanced web application, and the advantages and disadvantages of React vs. Vue differ based on the use case.
 Your project's aims and preferences will determine which option is best.

 But, generally speaking, Vue tends to be a better fit for smaller projects and for developers just getting started, while the size of the React community and its extensibility tend to make it a better fit for larger projects.

+---

+And, as a way to jumpstart your next React or Vue project, you can [hire dedicated developers in India](https://www.esparkinfo.com/hire-dedicated-developers-india.html).